 Scuba Diving always has been a social activity, part of the “fun” on a boat diving day is chatting with other divers and enjoying shared experiences during the surface interval.

-Social distancing is not going to be easy on smaller boats, but it is possible to be careful and take all the “new normal” precautions such as hand washing, etc in order to minimise your risk factors.
+Social distancing is not going to be easy on smaller boats, but it is possible to be careful and take all the “new normal” precautions such as hand washing, etc in order to minimize your risk factors

 - Wash your hands thoroughly and frequently.

 - Avoid touching your nose, eyes, and mouth.